seriee/Multiresolution-HTC/README.md

+# Anatomical Landmark Detection Using a Multiresolution Learning Approach with a Hybrid Transformer-CNN Model (MICCAI 2023)

-**Pytorch implementation of our Anatomical Landmark Detection Using a Multiresolution Learning Approach with a Hybrid Transformer-CNN Model framework.**
+**Official pytorch implementation of our Anatomical Landmark Detection Using a Multiresolution Learning Approach with a Hybrid Transformer-CNN Model framework.**

 https://github.com/seriee/Multiresolution-Learning-based-Hybrid-Transformer-CNN-Model-for-Anatomical-Landmark-Detection